 If employees have gaps in their knowledge or just need more, pivot to a strategy that fits the way they learn and what they need to know.
 Annual refreshers can help keep everyone up to date and in compliance.

-EdgePoint Learning offers both fully-customized and off-the-shelf mobile and online eLearning HIPAA training for your employees.
+Our team at EdgePoint Learning offers both fully-customized and off-the-shelf mobile and online eLearning HIPAA training resources for your employees.
 Let us help you find a solution that fits your needs (and your budget!).